agaby/darl-dev/Darl.GraphQL/md/darl.md

 duration trial_duration 30.00:00:0.0;
 ```

-The format of a period definition is <days>.<hours>:<minutes>:<seconds> where days, hours amd minutes are integers and seconds ids a real number.
+The format of a period definition is <days>.<hours>:<minutes>:<seconds> where days, hours and minutes are integers and seconds ids a real number.
 Examples are:

 ```